St. John Nepomucene Catholic Church - New York City

 Geo.
 Kilgen & Son Organ, Op.
 7763 (1956) in St. John Nepomucene Catholic Church - New York City

-The present organ in St. John's Church was built in 1956 by Geo.
-Kilgen & Son of St. Louis.
+The present organ in St. John's Church was built in 1956 by the Kilgen Organ Company of St. Louis.
 All of the organ's pipes are enclosed in expression chambers behind an oak screen that contains three flats (7-5-7) of non-speaking display pipes.
 A detached three-manual stop-key console controls the organ.

-After more than fifty years of service, the organ is being cleaned and refurbished by Meloni & Farrier of Port Chester, N.Y.
-This work, scheduled for completion in the summer of 2009, will include the addition of a solid state combination action.
+After more than fifty years of service, the organ was cleaned and refurbished by Meloni & Farrier of Port Chester, N.Y.
+Completed in 2009, this work included the addition of a solid state combination action.

 Great Organ (Manual II) – 61 notes, enclosed